 As an Amazon Associate, we earn from qualifying purchases.
 This helps support our site at no extra cost to you.

-The short version of this Denago golf cart review is simple: Denago makes a very compelling first impression, and a much more complicated long-term ownership decision.
+The short version of these Denago golf cart reviews is simple: Denago makes a very compelling first impression, and a much more complicated long-term ownership decision.

 On paper, the brand looks like a value monster.
-The Nomad XL claims 40-plus miles of range, a 25 mph top speed, 4-wheel disc brakes, Apple CarPlay and Android Auto, and an 8-year lithium battery warranty at pricing that starts around $7,995.
+Current official Denago pages for the Nomad XL, Rover XL, Rover XL6, and Rover XXL push 40-plus-mile or load-tested range claims, 5 kW/6.3 kW AC motors, 51.2V lithium packs, Apple CarPlay and Android Auto, 4-wheel disc brakes, and the current 8-year lithium battery warranty language.
 That is why Denago keeps showing up in conversations with buyers who are cross-shopping ICON, Evolution, Advanced EV, and entry-level models from Club Car, EZGO, and Yamaha.

 The problem is that buying a golf cart is not only about the brochure.
 You also need to know who will service it, how easy parts are to get, and whether the dealer standing behind the cart is strong enough to make the warranty matter.